 Happy in Our Skin

 Is there anything more splendid than a baby’s skin?
 Cocoa-brown, cinnamon, peaches and cream.
 As children grow, their clever skin does, too, enjoying hugs and tickles, protecting them inside and out, and making them one of a kind.
 Fran Manushkin’s rollicking text and Lauren Tobia’s delicious illustrations paint a breezy and irresistible picture of the human family — and how wonderful it is to be just who you are.
+It’s a great book for kids about racism and diversity.

 One Big Heart: A Celebration of Being More Alike than Different